 The treatment of gingivitis in a child depends on the child’s age, overall health, and symptoms.
 A dentist could suggest the following treatment methods and interventions to improve the gums’ health (4).

-- Regular teeth cleaning: It the most basic procedure suggested in cases of mild gingivitis in children.
+- Regular teeth cleaning: It is the most basic procedure suggested in cases of mild gingivitis in children.
 Regular brushing and flossing of the teeth could remove plaque and tartar, improving the gums’ health.
 The dentist may suggest a specific toothpaste or mouthwash to improve the outcomes.